Mike Hosking: Personal life

 In 1989, Hosking married Marie Angela Hosking, and, in June 2001, she gave birth to twins Ruby and Bella.
 They parted in August 2002.
 In 2003, they were involved in a court case against Pacific Magazines, that involved photos taken by tabloid journalist Simon Runting in December 2002 of Marie and her two daughters.
-The case in question Hosking v Runting lead to the creation of the tort of privacy in New Zealand common law.
+The case in question Hosking v Runting led to the creation of the tort of privacy in New Zealand common law.

 In 2012, Hosking married fellow broadcaster Kate Hawkesby.
 She has three children from her previous marriage.

 Politics and business interests

 In an interview with North & South in 1990, Hosking described himself as "a money person, I’m a capitalist.
 I’m to the right of Roger Douglas."

 In 2012, Hosking was revealed to have received $48,000 in payments and perks from SkyCity Auckland Casino for doing regular work for them, while still working as presenter for TVNZ.
 During controversy over proposed taxpayer subsidies for Sky City building a national convention centre, Hosking wrote in defence of the subsidy, describing the convention centre as an "aspirational investment".

 In 2013, he was the master of ceremonies at Prime Minister John Key's state of the nation speech, which he also endorsed.
 Hosking rejects the scientific consensus on climate change, stating on Seven Sharp that he doesn't believe in the IPCC report.

 In 2015, Hosking was accused of overt political bias by NZ First leader Winston Peters and Labour leader Andrew Little, a claim strongly denied by Hosking and Prime Minister John Key.

 During the 2017 election campaign, Hosking was appointed moderator of one of the televised leader debates, and was again accused of political bias by much of the New Zealand public.
 This led to a petition for his replacement being widely circulated, and collecting over 75,000 signatures.
 Debate host and organisers TVNZ responded that it would not placate the petition signers, and affirmed that it will keep him on as moderator.

 Hosking is opposed to Māori wards.